AntonioMarsella/RDF_repo/README.md

 Avatar of users or organizations: https://schema.org/image

+Description of users, organizations, repositories: https://schema.org/description

 GitHub user: the url of the user used as IRI, type: https://wikidata.org/wiki/Q20374321

+GitHub contributor: the url of the user used as IRI, type: https://wikidata.org/wiki/Q20204892

+The property of *contributing* is mapped to: https://wikidata.org/wiki/Property:P3919

 The action of *stargazing* is mapped to: https://schema.org/BookmarkAction